389ds/389ds.github.io/docs/389ds/design/audit-json-logging-design.md

 Add a new configuration setting for audit logging under **cn=config**

 ```
-nsslapd-auditlog-json-format: on/off
+nsslapd-auditlog-json-format: default | json | json-pretty
 ```

-For now set this to "off", but in a next major release it should be set to "on" by default.
+For now set this to "default", but in a next major release it should be set to "json" by default.

 When switching to a new logging format the current log will be rotated